The blue label found on every ENERGY STAR certified home or apartment may look small, but what it stands for is really big.

 STEP 4: Rater Certifies the Home and Issues an ENERGY STAR Label

-After the Energy Rating Company (ERC) completes the final site inspection and determines that all ENERGY STAR requirements have been met, their team will provide the builder/developer with the ENERGY STAR label, which is typically placed on the circuit breaker box of a home or apartment.
+After the Energy Rating Company (ERC) completes the final site inspection and determines that all ENERGY STAR requirements have been met, the building undergoes additional quality assurance by a Home Certification Organization.
+The ERC then provides the builder/developer with the ENERGY STAR label, which is typically placed on the circuit breaker box of a home or apartment.
 This label is proof that the home is ENERGY STAR certified, and includes the home address, builder/developer name, ERC name, and date verified.
 The blue ENERGY STAR label makes it simple for homebuyers and renters to choose truly comfortable and energy efficient new homes and apartments.

 *Builders and developers who have demonstrated an ability to consistently meet ENERGY STAR requirements may have homes that meet certain eligibility criteria certified based on tests and inspections performed on a sample of the homes.